Jaisalmer in Jeopardy

 Greaves Travel

-the specialist tour operators to India, headed by Mehra Dalton, with branches in the UK, India, USA and Canada.
+the specialist tour operators to India, headed by Mehra Dalton, with branches in the UK, USA and Canada.
 Greaves has helped to sponsor JiJ's events and site visits to Jaisalmer, as well as organised successful tours to Rajasthan in aid of JiJ.

-The Staples Trust A British charitable trust whose grants have financed all phases of the Streetscape Revitalisation Project.
+The Staples Trust, a British charitable trust whose grants have financed all phases of the Streetscape Revitalisation Project.

 We are also indebted to the following for their support: